Olubusolami-R/my-word2vec/README.md

 * Removed punctuation by keeping only words made up of letters (`.isalpha()`).
 * Tokenised by splitting on spaces.

 At first, I wasn’t sure whether sentence boundaries mattered for Word2Vec.
-Turns out, they don’t—what really matters is the order of words.
+Turns out, they don’t; what really matters is the order of words.

 ### 2. Building the Vocabulary